 Infrastructure Type Fire and Rescue Services Lead Responsibility Surrey Fire and Rescue Service is a statutory service provided by SCC Current Provision Surrey Fire and Rescue Services plan their services using a local risk management approach rather than on population size and general response times.
 This means that fire and rescue services are delivered from fewer but more appropriately located sites.
 Known Planned Provision Surrey Fire and Rescue are focusing on reducing the incidence of fire and accidents rather than the reactive fire and rescue services.
 There are currently no planned Fire and Rescue infrastructure projects suitable for the IDP.
 Local Plan Impact/Future Provision New housing is more likely to be safer than older properties due to the improvements in fire safety over recent years.
 Based on the expected levels and type of development in Elmbridge, no additional physical resources are considered necessary or are being planned at present.
-EBC will continue to consult once the location and exact I/ E : D number of new developments is known.
+EBC will continue to consult once the location and exact number of new developments is known.
 Key Evidence Base Direct Consultation with Surrey Fire and Rescue

 Infrastructure Type Police Lead Responsibility Surrey Police Current Provision Following efficiency savings all police stations in the Borough have closed in recent years.
 The Police are providing services from the Civic Centre in Esher.
 These closures were in response to the low footfall at stations across the Borough and were implemented to help protect front line services in the long term.

-Known Planned No additional physical resources are considered Provision necessary or are being planned at present.
+Known Planned Provision No additional physical resources are considered necessary or are being planned at present.
 Local Plan Impact/Future Provision Surrey Police request that EBC follow 'Secured by Design', which gives advice on the design and layout of new developments to design out crime.
 No additional physical resources are considered necessary or are being planned at present.
 EBC will continue to consult once the location and exact number of new developments is known.
-Key Evidence Base Direct Consultation with Surrey Police Secured by Design - http://www.securedbydesign.com/
+Key Evidence Base Direct Consultation with Surrey Police Secured by Design - securedbydesign.com/

-Infrastructure Type Ambulance Service Lead Responsibility Ambulance Services are managed by the South East Coast Ambulance Service (SECAmb).
-Current Provision Across Surrey the SECAmb have indicated there is a need to rationalise services to ensure a quicker and more efficient service.
+Infrastructure Type Ambulance Service Lead Responsibility Ambulance Services are managed by the South East Coast Ambulance Service (SECAmb) Current Provision Across Surrey the SECAmb have indicated there is a need to rationalise services to ensure a quicker and more efficient service.
 There are currently two ambulance stations in Elmbridge, one at Esher and one in Walton on Thames.
 Known Planned Provision The Trust continues to invest in the key areas of clinical skills development and its core infrastructure through Make Ready and IT, including the ePCR.
 During 2015/16 SECAmb received £206.2m of income and incurred expenditure and other costs of £205.7m, which resulted in the Trust achieving a surplus of £0.5m.
 This trend is expected to continue and does not result in any funding deficits or funding requests to EBC.
 Local Plan Impact/Future Provision Future housing growth in EBC is not expected to have a significant impact on the provision of ambulance services across Surrey.
 EBC will continue to consult once the location and exact number of new developments is known.
-Key Evidence Base Direct Consultation with Surrey Ambulance Service
+Key Evidence Base Direct Consultation with Surrey Ambulance Service also street trees, allotments and private gardens.
+It can also include streams, canals and other water bodies and features such as green roofs and walls.
+Green spaces also include sports and recreational sites and pitches.

-12.0 Green Infrastructure
+Green Infrastructure